Solids- Baby Food Purees and introducing solids.

 When to introduce solids to your baby and why?

 The phrase ‘food before one is just for fun’ gets thrown around casually, usually by well-meaning people trying to diminish the stress and anxiety surrounding mealtimes with little ones.
 Unfortunately, this phrase may end up doing more harm than good.
-Although hopefully there will be many food-related fun times experienced by both you and your baby in that first year of their life, there are significant health-related reasons why you should be aiming to introduce your child to a vast array of nutritious foods from about six months of life.
+Hopefully there will be many food-related fun times experienced by both you and your baby in that first year of their life.
+However, there are significant health-related reasons why you should be aiming to introduce your child to a vast array of nutritious foods from about six months of life.
 (1) This article examines the evidence behind these health-related reasons and discusses the most important considerations when introducing your baby to the exciting world of solid baby food.

 1. Sufficient Nutrients for growth and development